chpc-tech-eval/scc/Azure Instructions/README.md

 <img alt="Networking and Security." src="./setting_up_network.png"/>

 >[!NOTE]
->If your team does not have a Virtual Network or Security Group already configured, simply create one at this stage which can be related to all future creations under the same project.
+>If your team does not have a <b>Virtual Network or Security Group<> already configured, simply create</b> one at this stage which can be related to all future creations under the same project.

 >[!IMPORTANT]
 >Verify that your instance was successfully Deployed and Launched